liferay/liferay-screens/README.md

 The implementation of Screens for Android is still in its early stages.
 It is not available to the community at this time.
 We hope to make it available in the next few months.

+## Contributing

+Liferay welcomes any and all contributions!
+Please read the [CONTRIBUTING guide](CONTRIBUTING.md) for details on developing and submitting your contributions.

 ## License

 This library is free software ("Licensed Software"); you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-2.1.html) as